 We tested these fragrances but they weren’t strong enough contenders for the top of our list:

 If you need help choosing, check out our guide on finding your own signature scent.
-And once you’ve found a cologne that suits you, you’ll want to know how to apply it correctly.
+And once you’ve found the right scent that suits you, you’ll want to know how to apply the cologne correctly.

 Why You Should Trust Our List